kaiser-chris/EsoHelper/README.md

 Closes the launcher as soon as the game is launched.

 #### Inactive Close
-Closes the launcher 1 minute after the it was started or the game was closed.
+Closes the launcher 1 minute after it was started or the game was closed.
 This can be useful if you are experimenting with addons or are generally restarting the game often.

 ### Build